It’s that time again! The time of year when we gather with our

 It was a bad time to be sucker-punched by the worst cookie I’ve ever eaten in my life.

-Our three tests were completely separated.
+Our tests were completely separated.
 Yet we all arrived at an identical conclusion: a molar-clogging, too-sweet cookie with a disgusting grainy texture that verged on outright rockiness.

 - “Holy cow… were these shipped to us?”
 (No.)